HidKim/SurvPP/README.md

 # Python Code for Survival Permanental Process
-This library provides survival permanental process (SurvPP) implemented in Tensorflow APP provides a scalable Bayesian framework for estimating point process intensity *as a function of covariates*, with the assumption that covariates are given at every point in the observation domain.
+This library provides survival permanental process (SurvPP) implemented in Tensorflow.
+APP provides a scalable Bayesian framework for estimating point process intensity *as a function of covariates*, with the assumption that covariates are given at every point in the observation domain.
 For details, see our NeurIPS2022 paper [1].

 The code was tested on Python 3.7.2, Tensorflow 2.2.0, and qmcpy 1.3.